A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Cost Estimate

 \section{Cost Estimate}

-\thesection{\Roman{section}.} The capital cost of the HALHF accelerator is estimated by appropriate scaling of sub-system costings given by other mature projects, principally ILC and CLIC.
+\thesection{\Roman{section}.} The capital cost of the HALHF accelerator is estimated by appropriate scaling of sub-system costings given by other mature projects, principally ILC and CLIC, which have gone through extensive and detailed expert cost-review procedures.
 The running costs are dominated by wall-plug-power usage, which is estimated mostly by analogy to other projects.